Chain-of-Action: Faithful and Multimodal Question Answering through Large Language Models: Methodology

 We use in-context learning to generate an action chain by LLM.
 As shown in Figure~\ref{fig:framework} (a), we design a prompt template to decompose the user's question into many sub-questions, as well as the corresponding \textit{Missing Flags} ({MF}) and guess answers shown in Figure~\ref{fig:framework} (b).
 Then, we assign one of the actions to solve each sub-question. \paragraph{Prompt design.} We design a prompt template as shown in Figure~\ref{fig:prompt} starting with "Construct an action reasoning chain for [questions]..." to prompt LLM to generate an Action Chain {\textit{AC}} not answer our question {\textit{Q}} directly.

-Each action node represents four elements, including $\texttt{Action}_i$, the content of the sub-questions $\texttt{Sub}_i$, the missing data flag $\texttt{MF}_i$, the guess answer from LLMs $\texttt{A}_i$, where $i\in\{1,\dots,n\}$.
-When the inner-knowledge of LLM is enough to answer the sub-questions, LLM generates an initial answer as the value of ``guess\_answer''.
+Each action node represents four elements, including $\texttt{Action}_i$, the sub-questions $\texttt{Sub}_i$, the missing flag $\texttt{MF}_i$, the guess answer from LLMs $\texttt{A}_i$, where $i\in\{1,\dots,n\}$.
+When the inner-knowledge of LLM is enough to answer the sub-questions, LLM generates an initial answer as the ``guess\_answer''.
 Otherwise, the value of "missing\_flag" becomes ``\texttt{True}'', followed by a blank ``guess\_answer''.